Research project grants

 Work in progress (original survey data collection completed)

-Environmental regulation in the food sector: The role of corporate behavior and citizen preferences (with T. Bernauer, L. Fesenfeld)
+Environmental regulation in the food sector: The role of corporate behavior and citizen preferences (with T. Bernauer, and L. Fesenfeld)